The Sharing Group Discussion Can We Discount Ahadits to Understand the Qur’an

 104 Verily, has come to you enlightenment from your Lord.
 Then whoever sees, then (it is) for his soul, and whoever (is) blind then (it is) against himself.
 And I am not over you a guardian.

-This verse had me confused at first, until I slowed down and read it really slowly and I found so much in it.
-At first I thought it was speaking to and about the Prophet only getting enlightened.
+This verse had me confused at first, until I slowed down and read it really slowly, and I found so much in it.
+At first, I thought it was speaking to and about the Prophet only getting enlightened.
 I realised it was meant for all mankind once I noticed it said, ‘Whoever sees’.
 ‘And I am not over you a guardian’: how can this be when Allah just said He is Guardian over everything in verse 102?

-Remember, Gabriel was revealing this to the Prophet and it was warning the Prophet just as Allah Warns us all not to take any intercessors between you and Allah.
+Remember, Gabriel was revealing this to the Prophet, and it was warning the Prophet just as Allah Warns us all not to take any intercessors between you and Allah.
 This was a reminder that Gabriel too is just the messenger and is not a guardian over the Prophet; that the Prophet must ultimately seek his guidance from Allah.

 105 And thus We explain the Signs that they (may) say, “You have studied,” and that We (may) make it Clear for a people who know.

 A clear verse clarifying that the Prophet is not the one who explains and makes clear for a people who know.
-It was important to show that the Prophet had no knowledge of any of this prior to this, as he would have been rejected.
+It was important to show that the Prophet had no knowledge of this prior to this, as he would have been rejected.

 106 Follow, what has been inspired to you from your Lord, (there is) no god except Him, and turn away from the polytheists.